-I’ve just returned from a wonderful trip to Vancouver Island with my husband.
-We were working with the most beautiful group on retreat and my role was to provide nourishing, conscious cuisine all week long.
+At the time of writing (May 2015) I’ve just returned from a wonderful trip to Vancouver Island.
+I was working with the most beautiful group on retreat and my role was to provide nourishing, conscious cuisine all week long.
 I was in my element doing what stirs my soul.
 It was all quite magical.

 Here’s what I put in it and why: